Welcome to the Grade 8 Science Website!

 About Ms. Mack-

 When I am not teaching I enjoy playing soccer, softball or hanging out at the beach (or any body of water).
-I have 3 sisters and a kitten named Nutmeg, she will pop up often throughout our school year together!
+I have 3 sisters and 4 CATS named Nutmeg, Winnie, Binx and Theo, they will pop up often throughout our school year together!

 In my senior year of college I was fortunate enough to participate in a field study abroad to Iceland!
 I spent 10 days travelling around the southern coast of Iceland to study the local geology because rocks, ROCK!!!

 Dunkin' Donuts Coffee & Sprinkled DONUTS!!!

 Sour Airhead Gummies and chocolate ANYTHING!